janetjoywilson/janetjoywilson.github.io/_posts/2017-03-03-three-is-a-magic-number.md

 ## 03.03

-Now as I mark the second anniversary of the end of my marriage.
+Today I observe the second anniversary of my legal separation.

-I pause.
+. . . pause . . .

-I count two now.
+I  count to  one .

-That’s a magic number too.
+That can be a magic number!

-Because I am a very proud mother who is sharing her life with an exceptional young man.
+Being one does not equal being lonely although it can result in a single supplement when traveling!

+I know how brave I was to leave a twenty-five year relationship.

+I came to accept that the mathematics of love do not always add up to a happily ever after.

 ## 03.03.03